This event is free and open to the public. However, seating is limited, so please RSVP below.

-A book signing and after-party will be held following the discussion.
-Drinks and food will be served!
+A book signing and after-party with live music will be held following the discussion.
+Food and drinks will be served!

-Democracy at Work, in support of Cooperation Jackson, will celebrate the release of "Jackson Rising" by hosting a presentation by Kali Akuno, as well as a roundtable discussion with world-renowned economist Richard Wolff and 2017 New York City council candidate Jabari Brisport.
+Democracy at Work, in support of Cooperation Jackson, will celebrate the release of 'Jackson Rising' with a presentation by Kali Akuno, as well as a roundtable discussion with world-renowned economist Richard Wolff, political economist Jessica Gordon Nembhard, and 2017 New York City council candidate Jabari Brisport.

 The conversation will map the successes and struggles of Cooperation Jackson, the need for an emergence of a new politics that will advance worker-owned cooperatives and thereby democratize the economy, and how to navigate the electoral/political terrain under a movement for solidarity economics in the era of Donald Trump.